zbuster05/dictembeds/README.md

 ## Setup and Installation

-The first step is to clone the repository.
+The first step is to downlaod the repository.

 Change into the folder like so: